-From funding, to site choice, design and construction, Australia’s war memorials, are the ultimate shrine to the spirit of the Australian people – honoring those who have fallen and built through the tenacity of the communities they left behind.
+From funding to site choice, design and construction, Australia’s war memorials, are the ultimate shrine to the spirit of the Australian people – honouring those who have fallen and built through the tenacity of the communities they left behind.

 Shrine of Remembrance